DOS Command Reference

 CLS CLS Clear the screen.

-CTTY CTTY device Move console input and output to another device, such as COM1.
+CTTY CTTY device Move the console input and output to a different device, for example COM1.

 Command Syntax What it does

 LH / LOADHIGH LH [path]file [args] Load a program into an upper memory block.
-Needs TOKAEMM UMBs; falls back to a normal load if none are free.
+It needs TOKAEMM UMBs.
+If no block is free, it does a normal load.

-LOADFIX LOADFIX [path]file [args] Load a program above the first 64 KB, for old programs that fail there with "Packed file corrupt".
+LOADFIX LOADFIX [path]file [args] Load a program above the first 64 KB.
+Use it for an old program that fails there with "Packed file corrupt".

 History and the directory stack